The College of Idaho logo

 Campus Identity

 The College of Idaho is a small private nonprofit university in Caldwell, ID.
 Approximately 1,041 students are enrolled.
 Admissions are moderately selective with a 49% acceptance rate.
+The campus sits on Lake Lowell, just 4 miles from the water.
 Ski resorts are within 24 miles of campus.
 CollegeCove's campus safety score is 34/100 (Less Safe), based on U.S. Department of Education Clery Act data.

 At a Glance

 The College of Idaho is a small private nonprofit university in Caldwell, ID.
 Approximately 1,041 students are enrolled.
 Admissions are moderately selective with a 49% acceptance rate.
+The campus sits on Lake Lowell, just 4 miles from the water.
 Ski resorts are within 24 miles of campus.
 CollegeCove's campus safety score is 34/100 (Less Safe), based on U.S. Department of Education Clery Act data.

 49%